Pediatric Orthopedic Surgeons treating Juvenile Scoliosis

 Ice

-Applying ice to the affected area can aid in the reduction of swelling.
+Applying ice to the affected area can aid in the reduction of swelling

 Medication

-Cortisone injections
+Cortisone Injections

-Adolescent Bunion Surgery
+Adolescent Bunion Surgical Treatment Options

 Surgery is not advised for teenagers with bunions unless they have previously replaced ill-fitting shoes, are using an orthotic, or both.
 If they continue to experience severe foot pain that limits their daily activities, surgery may be an option.
 The purpose of surgery is to relieve pain and correct deformities.
 Surgery for purely cosmetic reasons is not advised.
 Some bunions may necessarily require surgery.
 When bunions require surgery, several options are available.
 The following situations may require surgical recommendations:

-• Have a severe enough deformity that the toe may cross over another toe.
+• Have a severe enough deformity that the toe may cross over another toe

 Younger people with bunions rarely require bunion surgery.
 A full recovery from surgery can take up to 6 months.
-Regular doctor’s appointments may be required.
+Regular doctor appointments may be required.
 The goal of surgery is to alleviate pain, realign the metatarsophalangeal (MTP) joint, and correct any deformities that are causing the problem.

 This procedure involves cutting any weak joint tissues and lengthening the toe.
-Tendon and ligament repair are frequently performed concurrently with osteotomies.
+Tendon and ligament repair are frequently performed concurrently with osteotomies

 Osteotomy